Where to Stay in Toronto First Time: 8 Best Areas

 🔍MORE HOTELS IN HABOURFRONT

-4. Entertainment District & Financial District, where to stay in Toronto for nightlife
+4. Entertainment District & Financial District

 Right in the center of Downtown Toronto, the Financial and Entertainment districts are two of the most convenient neighborhoods for travelers to stay in.
 They are particularly perfect for visitors who want to explore the whole city, rather than one particular area you have your heart set on.